TritonDataCenter/rfd/rfd/0027/README.md

 node it is on.

 ### Metric Proxy
-Multiple Metric Proxy zones should be added to Triton CNS so that requests can be balanced across multiple instances and new Metric Proxy zones can be added and removed without needing to reconfigure pollers/end users.
+Multiple Metric Proxy zones can be added as load requires and without penalty.

 ### Metric Forwarder
 The Metric Forwarder should support an instance/container whitelist so that